opsec-infosec/42-Devcontainer/Readme.md

 This will build the devcontainer with all the requirments for developing in 42

 ## Running in Windows
-When launching the devcontainer, you may see
+When launching the devcontainer, you may see some files that are changed.
+To avoid problems with git and pushing your changes to your own repo, you should discard the changes after staring the devcontainer.
+This should only need to be done one time.

 ## Root!
 The user inside the container is root.
 With root user comes gret responsibility!!
 As this is a container, if you mess up (ie.. rm -rf /), the container will rebuild, but any files you share between the host and the container (/home/vscode/src) will be deleted on your host.
 So always have a backup plan for your files when working in this devcontainer.
 YOU HAVE BEEN WARNED, Don't come crying to me because you didn't read this readme file.